microsoft/WhatTheHack/063-IntroToAzureRedHatOpenshift/Coach/README.md

 ### Student Resources

-Before the hack, it is the Coach's responsibility to download and package up the contents of the `/Student/Resources` folder of this hack into two public GitHub repositories, one that contains the contents from the folder **rating-api** and the other containing the contents from the folder **rating-web**.
+Before the hack, it is the Coach's responsibility to download and package up the contents of the `/Student/Resources` folder of this hack into two public GitHub repositories, one that contains the contents from the folder `**/rating-api**` and the other containing the contents from the folder `**/rating-web**`.
 The coach should then provide the URLs of the GitHub repositories to all students at the start of the hack in challenge 0.

 **NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
 The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

-### Additional Coach Prerequisites (Optional)
+### Additional Coach Prerequisites

 As a coach, you should communicate to the stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students about the quota requirement and Azure Requirements listed below, **days in advance** of the hack.

 - Make sure the students increase the VM quotas to use a minimum of 40 cores.
 Docs on how to do that can be found here: [Increase VM-family vCPU quotas](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/per-vm-quota-requests)